tprado10/Basic-Brick-Breaker-Game/README.md

-Basic Brick game written completely in Javascript and minimal HTML.
+Basic Brick game written completely in Javascript and static HTML.